-Xenograft models have long been the gold standard method for preclinically assessing the relationship between PK/PD and efficacy.
+Xenograft mouse models have long been the gold standard method for preclinically assessing the relationship between PK/PD and efficacy.
 However, technological advances have unlocked an alternative complementary approach!

 Drug development, preclinical studies and PK

 In drug development, preclinical studies are crucial to informing decisions before clinical trials.
 Whilst there may be differences in the experimental approach, preclinical studies are required to define drug pharmacokinetics (what the body does to the drug), pharmacodynamics (what the drug does to the body) and toxicology/safety profiles1.

 Initial studies are often performed in vitro to screen compounds.
 These convenient, quick and reproducible screening approaches are valuable; however, their value is limited by two important factors.
 Firstly, the simplistic nature of 2D cell cultures, which poorly replicate human biology.
 Secondly, fixed concentration drug dosing poorly replicates the concentration changes that occur within the body after a drug is administered (PK profiles), when the concentration in the bloodstream initially rises as it is absorbed and distributed, then falls as it is metabolised and excreted.
 The dynamic nature of this process means that the concentration of a drug at the target is difficult to estimate and continuously changing over time.
 The problem becomes even more complex for combination therapies, a cornerstone of cancer treatment where two, or more, drugs are administered together.
 Therefore, animal xenograft models are often utilized to enable preclinical PK/PD/efficacy studies.